FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680/Multiple_Linear_Regression/README.md

 ## Preparational steps

+- Before starting to collect data for a multiple linear regression, it is necessary to calibrate the temperature and humididy measurements of the BME680 sensor.
+For that purpose, please track the BME680 sensor's temperature and humidity e.g. in the CCU Historian and compare them with 'golden' reference sensor's values.
+Extract the offsets between the reference temperature/humidiy and the BM680 temperature/humidity measurements, ideally during night when there are little disturbances and thus flat curves, and use them for setting the temperature and humidity offsets in the WebUI.** Please run the offset calibration in two separated sequential steps**:
+	+ calibrate the BME680 temperature offset in a first step (first night)
+	+ calibrate then the BME680 humidity offset in a second step (second night)
+	- ** do not calibrate temperature and humidity together in a singular step since they depend on each other from physics point of view**

 - Collect history data with your HB-UNI-Sensor1-AQ-BME680 and record them with CCU Historian.
 	Take care to have as many as possible different air quality, tempperature, and humidity conditions during the recording time:
 	- put the sensor into your kitchen when you are cooking